A Glimpse of Minimalist Architecture: Jantar Mantar

 Jantar Mantar and L’Esprit Nouveau

-Jantar Mantar’s scientific instruments built between 1724 and 1730, heralded new spirit in architecture.
-They were the earliest examples of modernist architecture and should be recognized for their contribution to what Le Corbusier called, “L’Esprit Nouveau”.
+Jantar Mantar’s astronomical observatories are minimalist scientific instruments built with concrete and masonry in vivid colors.
+These scientific instruments built between 1724 and 1730, heralded a new spirit in architecture.
+They were the earliest examples of minimalist architecture and should be recognized for their contribution to what Le Corbusier called, “L’Esprit Nouveau”.